guttih/Glosur/linux.md

  ### List processes
 - `ps -a` : List all process and theyr ID
-- `ps -flWW -p Pid` more details about a process
+- `ps -Flww -p Pid` more details about a process

 ### Delete (Deltree)